 We offer two types of tenancy agreements – Fixed-Term and Periodic Tenancy Agreements.
-A fixed-term tenancy has set start and end date and can be converted into a periodic tenancy.
+A fixed-term tenancy has a set start and end date and can be converted into a periodic tenancy.
 Neither the landlord nor the tenant can terminate a fixed-term tenancy early unless both parties agree to the early termination.
-We generally aim for a minimum 12 months Fixed Term Tenancy which provides both the landlord and the tenant with security and stability.
+We generally aim for a minimum 12 months Fixed Term Tenancy, which provides both the landlord and the tenant with security and stability.

 The Bond we charge is equivalent to 4 weeks rent.
 We only accept the Bond to be paid as cleared funds, and until all the funds are received (i.e. Bond & one week rent in advance) we do not sign the tenancy agreement with the tenant.
 The Bond is receipted by us and lodged with Tenancy Services.
 We will send a confirmation letter to the tenant and a Bond Lodgement Form to Tenancy Services.

 We carry out inspections every 3 months during the tenancy to check there is no damage and that the tenant is keeping the property clean and tidy.
 If there is a need for repairs or cleaning due to the tenant’s lack of care, then we notify the tenant to repair or tidy the property.
 The tenant is liable to fix the damage they caused.
 Our property managers will visit the property again to review the repair or cleaning and to ensure that it meets our standard.
 A typical tenant authorised repair is a broken window.